If you’re asking “What does my MRI Mean?” You might be surprised.

-First of all why do we even take the time or spend the money to get an MRI?
 No one really enjoys laying in a small tube and not being able to even flinch or sneeze for an hour do they?
-When it comes to musculoskeletal injuries, typically you are referred to get an MRI if you have pain or any symptoms that can not be explained by an X-ray or that will help your physician examine you without having to open you up under the knife.
+When it comes to musculoskeletal injuries, typically you are referred to get an MRI.
+This is when you have pain or any symptoms that cannot be explained by an X-ray.
+Through this, it will help your physician examine you without having to open you up under the knife.
 When you get your MRI results, you might ask “what does my MRI mean?”

-The purpose of discussion today is to help you understand what exactly your MRI results say about you and how it can help us as physical therapists treat you and help you get better.
-Many times I hear patients wondering why they have not yet had an MRI and how can we treat you without the MRI results?
+The purpose of discussion today is to help you understand what exactly your MRI results say about you.
+How it can help us as physical therapists treat you and help you get better.
+Many times I hear patients wondering why they have not yet had an MRI?
+How can we treat you without the MRI results?
 The reason is simple, the findings on your MRI are often times not the source of your back pain.
 Even more importantly, your MRI cannot explain why these abnormalities are occurring in the first place.

 Research has shown that more often than not, the results of your imaging are irrelevant in getting you back to full function.
 A study done in New England took 98 asymptomatic or pain free individuals and did lumbar MRI scans on them.
 The study revealed 64% of them to have abnormal findings in the lumbar spine.
 Another study, also using asymptomatic individuals, found that 30% of participants in their 20s had disc bulges at some level of their lumbar spine.
 The study also revealed that every decade of life, the occurrence of having a disc bulge without any symptoms, went up almost 10%.
 This means that by the time you are 80 years of age, 84% of individuals will have asymptomatic disc bulges in their lowback.